-Tod’s told Reuters that it had been informed of the hearing but had no further details.
+Tod’s previously told Reuters that it had been informed of the hearing but had no further details.
 The company reiterated that it complies with current legislation, including labour law, and carries out regular checks on the workshops it uses.
 It also stated that workshops are required to sign agreements guaranteeing compliance with labour contracts and acceptable working conditions before commencing work.

 The investigation centres on subcontractors operating in both Milan and the Marche region.
 In Milan, from 2023 to 2024, Tod’s assigned production of sales-assistant uniforms to a company with no production capacity, which subcontracted the work to another firm.
 That firm in turn subcontracted to two Chinese-owned factories, which were placed under investigation after inspections revealed worker exploitation.
 In the Marche region, from January 2024 to January 2025, Tod’s directly contracted two Chinese-owned workshops (one of which subcontracted again) for the production of shoe uppers and other footwear components.